criscollazos/cybersecurity-project-1/README.md

 - 76.171.145.84 - my personal machine.

 Machines within the network can only be accessed by accessing the DVWA container in the Jump Box VM.
-- The only machine that can access the ELK server is 76.171.145.84 - my personal machine.
+- The only machines that can access the ELK server are 76.171.145.84 - my personal machine, and the Jump Box VM at IP 10.0.0.7 through a peering connection.

 A summary of the access policies in place can be found in the table below:
 ```git